JayDeeAU/devcontainer-repo/WORKFLOWS-QUICK-REFERENCE.md

-# 🎭 Development Scenarios Cheat Sheet
+# 🎭 Development Workflows - Quick Reference

+> **📌 Universal Guide**: This workflow guide works identically for any project using the devcontainer system.
+> Project-specific configuration is handled via `.container-config.json` (see [PROJECT-SETUP.md](PROJECT-SETUP.md)).

+---

 ## 📚 **Quick Scenario Navigation**